How (not to) cover lies

 The international media did not seem to be ready for the disinformation assault.
 With a flurry of press-releases, statements and interviews the Kremlin skilfully disputed the facts on the ground, and the Western media used the Kremlin’s lines to provide “balance” to those facts on the ground.
 Unlike Russian journalists, most of my colleagues from the Western media outlets did not use Vladimir Putin’s “volunteer self-defence unit” term to describe the Russian soldiers, but very few actually called them what they were: Russian troops.
 Instead they used more obscure terms like “unidentified soldiers” or “little green men.”
 This, academic Marta Dyzhok argues, means that as a result the media failed to frame the story clearly, allowing allowed disinformation to shape the narrative.
 In other words, unwillingly the international media endorsed a lie.

 Dyzhok writes, “The choice of images, terminology, information presented or omitted in many international media reports is one reason that the entire issue of what happened in Crimea, how, why, and the results, are still subject to debate.
-To an uninformed audience, it was not evident whether Russia was protecting ethnic Russians from an illegitimate fascist, right-wing government in Kiev, or whether Russia was invading a neighbouring country.
+To an uninformed audience, it was not evident whether Russia was protecting ethnic Russians from an illegitimate fascist, right-wing government in Kiev, or whether Russia was invading a neighboring country.
 The fact that Crimea’s legitimately elected government was deposed at gunpoint was not highlighted, yet plenty of attention was devoted to the event called a referendum a few weeks later.”

 The Ukrainian conflict was, by no means, underreported.
 It was covered extensively albeit with, typical for the media, lulls in between outbursts of coverage when the global media attention moved elsewhere.
 However, despite some outstanding pieces of reportage, for the most part Western media simply juxtaposed two opposing narratives, without going deeper or finding hard evidence of lies on either side.
+Despite some outstanding pieces of reportage, for the most part Western media simply juxtaposed two opposing narratives, without going deeper or finding hard evidence of lies on either side.

 Of course, lack of depth and superficiality are accusations made about journalism on virtually every subject, and the media often has very legitimate reasons to be superficial.
 The very nature of large-scale news operations on breaking news stories lends them to superficiality: reporters are rotated in and out of the conflict, while on the ground they are asked to file constant updates and their reporting is complimented, or balanced, with arrays of studio interviews that offer plenty of opinions.
 But in the age of the constant onslaught of alternative opinions, facts and information, this proved to be a dangerous way to operate.